diogodutra/flight-delay-prediction/README.md

 ![](http://www.digdb.com/excel_add_ins/combine_append_tables_sheets_files/1.gif)
 ###### source: http://www.digdb.com/excel_add_ins/combine_append_tables_sheets_files/1.gif

 The weather files are also separated by months.
 However, they are not directly accessible by url as the website requires a login.
 For this reason, each of the files will be manually downloaded as XLS and then saved as CSV.
-All the files  will be available at the repository for public offline access.
+All the files  will be available at the repository for public access.
 Then, the weather tables will be appended similarly as the departure tables.

 ### 2nd File - Preparing
 The downloaded data will be loaded into Panda's dataframe tables.